AdobeDocs/genstudio.sv-SE/help/user-guide/content/customize-template.md

 # Anpassa mallar

-Anpassa HTML-mallarna för GenStudio med hjälp av mallspråket _Handlebars_ .
+Anpassa HTML-mallarna för Adobe GenStudio för Performance Marketers genom att använda mallspråket _Handlebars_ .
 I Handlebars syntax används vanlig text med dubbla klammerparenteser som innehållsplatshållare.
 Läs [`What is Handlebars?`](https://handlebarsjs.com/guide/#what-is-handlebars) i _Handlebars språkguide_ om du vill lära dig hur du förbereder mallen.

 <!-- This is for email.
 In the future, maybe use tabs to provide guidance for other template types.
--->If you do not have an HTML template ready to use in GenStudio, you can start by defining the structure of your email using HTML tags: `DOCTYPE`, `html`, `head`, and `body`.
+-->If you do not have an HTML template ready to use in GenStudio for Performance Marketers, you can start by defining the structure of your email using HTML tags: `DOCTYPE`, `html`, `head`, and `body`.
 You can include CSS styles to customize the appearance of your email.

 ```html
 <!DOCTYPE html>